mleonardallen/CarND-Advanced-Lane-Lines/README.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in `advanced_lane_lines/overlay.py` in the function `draw()`, which takes the bird's eye view image and fills in a polygon defined by the left and right line fitted points.
+I implemented this step in `advanced_lane_lines/overlay.py` in the function `draw()`, which takes the birds-eye view image and fills in a polygon defined by the left and right line fitted points.

 Curvature and distance from center text is handled in `stats()`.
 Here is an example of my result on a test image: